 Though the law set minimum standards, it was not consistently enforced.
-As the images on this page suggest, though the cabins were all built on similar patterns, some of the them were well maintained while others were not.
-Sometimes overcrowding or inadequate facilities were an issue: sixteen people occupied the Saldana’s cabin, for example, though state law required a minimum of 400 cubic feet of space per occupant over 12 years of age.
-David Giffey, a photographer who chronicled the experiences of migrant workers in Wisconsin, particularly highlighted the often inadequate shower and bathroom facilities in migrant worker camps.
+As the images on this page suggest, though the cabins were all built on similar patterns, some of them were well maintained while others were not.
+Sometimes overcrowding or inadequate facilities were an issue: sixteen people occupied the Saldaña’s cabin, for example, though state law required a minimum of 400 cubic feet of space per occupant over 12 years of age.
+David Giffey, a photographer who chronicled the experiences of migrant workers in Wisconsin, particularly highlighted the often-inadequate shower and bathroom facilities in migrant worker camps.

 Wisconsin’s migrant housing laws were strengthened by support from President Lyndon Johnson’s War on Poverty and the national housing reform bill of 1964.
 In the latter half of the decade, following federal guidelines, Wisconsin joined other Midwest states in adopting stronger and more consistently enforced minimum standards for migrant worker housing and housing inspections.

 Changes in migrant worker’s labor rights also began to improve the quality of worker housing.
 During this period, the Delano Grape Strike and National Farm Worker’s Association inspired migrant laborers across the country to organize.
 In Wisconsin, Wautoma High School graduate Jesus Salas helped organize the Wisconsin farm workers’ union, Obreros Unidos.
 During this period, farm workers were not protected by the provisions of the National Labor Relations Act, and in Wisconsin they had only just won the right to unionize in 1964.
 In 1966, Salas and a group of farm workers marched from Wautoma to Madison to protest the living and working conditions for migrant workers in Wisconsin.
 Marchers demands included a minimum wage of $1.25, better housing conditions, better toilet facilities, and access to insurance.
-One year later, in 1967 they began a campaign to organize cucumber pickers for Libby, McNeill & Libby, Inc..
+One year later, in 1967 they began a campaign to organize cucumber pickers working for Libby, McNeill & Libby, Inc., a large Chicago-based company that produced canned foods and beverages.
 After a decade of organizing, in 1977 the Obreros Unidos succeeded in passing the Migrant Labor Law, which guaranteed signed labor contracts, official start and end dates for contracts, and agreed-upon wages for workers.